 - December/Salt Less/River Friendly Snow Removal (pdf)

-H2O Heroes Web Page, www.hrwc.org/h2oheroes – The main entry for HRWC’s pages with homeowner tips and tools on the following topics: Capture Rain Water at Home, Save Water Save Energy, Prevent Water Pollution.
+H2O Heroes Page, www.hrwc.org/h2oheroes — The published URL for HRWC’s Take Action pages with homeowner tips and tools.

-Adopt-A-Stormdrain Program Web Page, www.hrwc.org/adoptastormdrain — Public website and program materials (scheduled for Fall 2012 launch).
+Adopt-A-Stormdrain Program Web Page — Public website and program materials.

-Watershed Community Survey Page – the November 2012 Report of survey results and appendices.
+Watershed Community Survey Page — November 2012 Report of survey results and appendices.

 Ford Lake Natural Shoreline Demonstration Project

-A project has been approved by the SAG to restore a small section of Ford Lake shoreline to illustrate stormwater-friendly bioengineering techniques for shoreline protection.
-The project is being implemented in partnership with the Michigan Natural Shoreline Partnership.
+A project by the MH SAG to restore a small section of Ford Lake shoreline to illustrate stormwater-friendly bioengineering techniques for shoreline protection.
+The project was implemented in partnership with the Michigan Natural Shoreline Partnership.
 Site installation took place on May 3, 2010.
 Below are project summary documents: